bet4a/d3wiki/Geo-Paths.md

 <a name="_path" href="#_path">#</a> <b>path</b>(<i>feature</i>[, <i>index</i>])

-Returns the path data string for the given *feature*.
+Returns the path data string for the given *feature*, which may be any GeoJSON feature or geometry object:

+* Point - a single position.
+* MultiPoint - an array of positions.
+* LineString - an array of positions forming a continuous line.
+* MultiLineString - an array of arrays of positions forming several lines.
+* Polygon - an array of arrays of positions forming a polygon (possibly with holes).
+* MultiPolygon - a multidimensional array of positions forming multiple polygons.
+* GeometryCollection - an array of geometry objects.
+* Feature - a feature containing one of the above geometry objects.
+* FeatureCollection - an array of feature objects.

 For example, to display multiple features:

 ```javascript
 vis.selectAll("path")